Retirement Savings: Strategies by Age

 Start here: Determine how much you’ll need for retirement

-This is probably the hardest and most daunting part because there are so many unknowns.
+This is probably the most challenging step because there are so many unknowns.
 You don’t know how long you’ll live.
 You don’t necessarily know when you’ll retire – even if you have a target age, it may come sooner or later than you think.

 You also don’t know what sort of healthcare costs you or your loved ones might incur.
 Your location and lifestyle will impact this number.
-Point is: You just don’t know, and not knowing can be scary.
+Point is: You just don’t know, and not knowing can make retirement planning a daunting task.

-So what do you do?
+So what can you do?
 There are several retirement planning calculators out there that will try and factor in some of the variables (retirement location, lifestyle, wage inflation, etc.).
 There’s also a basic rule of thumb that you’ll need 80% – 100% of your pre-retirement income each year once you retire.
-In other words, once you retire, you’ll need to have access to 80% - 100% of what you made immediately prior to retiring.

 Going with this rule, let’s say you retire at 65 with a $150,000 annual income.
 For this example, let’s use 90% as the percentage of your income you’ll need in retirement.
 Take that $150,000, multiply it by 0.90, and $135,000 is the annual income you’ll need in retirement.
 That’s well over $3 million if you live to 90.